AlinaBrode/am_lang/docs/plans.md

 * move nav panel button to avoid overlap with content
 * adjust colors of background blanket and blue color on side panel
 * take an entry from pdf with armenian-expat community, make a move
+* check whether all is OK in meta for Yandex and Google (references with / and without /)

 * on pause until Yerevan
   * roadmap to monetization